nyx-project/vyhub-documentation/docs/central/account.md

 If you have got outstanding payments and your VyHub Balance is still negative after the payment deadline, all your instances will be stopped.
 You can reactivate them after you have settled the balance.

+> We point out that accumulated debts must be settled in accordance with our terms and conditions in any case.

 You can reactivate your disabled instance after you have settled the balance in the dashboard.